brentp/cyvcf2/docs/source/index.rst

 Known Limitations
 =================
-* `cyvcf2` currently does not support reading or writing VCFs encoded with UTF-8 with non-ASCII characters in the contents of string-typed FORMAT fields.
+* `cyvcf2` currently does not support reading VCFs encoded with UTF-8 with non-ASCII characters in the contents of string-typed FORMAT fields.

-* `cyvcf2` currently does not support writing string type format fields with number>1.
+For limitations on writing VCFs, see :ref:`here <Limitations with writing>`

 See Also
 ========

-Pysam also [has a cython wrapper to htslib](https://github.com/pysam-developers/pysam/blob/master/pysam/cbcf.pyx) and one block of code here is taken directly from that library.
+Pysam also `has a cython wrapper to htslib <https://github.com/pysam-developers/pysam/blob/master/pysam/cbcf.pyx>`_ and one block of code here is taken directly from that library.
 But, the optimizations that we want for gemini are very specific so we have chosen to create a separate project.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    docstrings
+   writing